tatey/LIFXHTTPKit/README.markdown

 })
 ```

-Light targets are instantiated using selectors.
-Selectors are identifiers
+Light targets are instantiated using selectors which are identifiers for
-for addressing one or many lights.
-They are a first class concept in
+addressing lights.
+They are a first class concept in LIFXHTTPKit and several
-LIFXHTTPKit and several convenience methods offer quick access.
+convenience methods offer quick access.

 The default light target is known as "all" and it addresses all of the
 lights associated with the client.